 Price: Children under 8 years can use the facilities free of charge when accompanied by an adult.

-Another large spa facility which is also accessible to the public is Walliser Alpentherme & Spa.
+Another large spa facility that is also accessible to the public is Walliser Alpentherme & Spa.

 Drink Wine & Eat